maxrahder/myapp/README.md

 In the Early Access release, the Froala code package is only available via `ext-gen` and `npm`.

-Links to detailed installation staps are given below, but in a nutshell you must:
+Links to detailed installation steps are given below, but in a nutshell you must:

 1. Log in to the Sencha NPM repository
 2. Use a terminal window and navigate to your `ext-gen` project, and run `npm install @sencha/ext-froala-editor`